What is the difference between Quartz and Quartzite?

 Because Quartzite is a combination of quartz and limestone it is vulnerable to etching from acids such as citrus juice or tomato juice, and it does require regular sealing.

 Quartz and Quartzite are just two of the many different options available for your kitchen or bathroom countertop.
-Schedule a time to talk with Stephanie about all the aspects of your upcoming kitchen remodel, or register for an upcoming educational seminar to learn even more about creating your ideal kitchen or bathroom.
+Schedule a time to talk with a designer about all the aspects of your upcoming kitchen remodel, or register for an upcoming educational webinar to learn even more about creating your ideal kitchen or bathroom.
+You can also follow Normandy on Facebook or Instagram to learn even more tips and tricks to prepare for your remodel.